Written by Professional journalists

 As mass tourism reshapes the Mediterranean, locals push back against rising rents, erasure of community, and cities turned into theme parks.
 This piece explores overtourism’s impact and calls for a new balance between visiting and belonging.

-Drafted by Deception: African migrants in Russia’s war
+Drafted by deception: African migrants in Russia’s war

 Lured by promises of work, visas, or safety, African migrants in Russia are coerced into war.
 Through contracts they can’t read and threats of deportation, they’re funneled to the front lines in Ukraine—stripped of identity, abandoned by nations, and used as disposable soldiers in a conflict they never chose.